codingvc/codingvc/_posts/2015-11-05-respect-the-other-players.markdown

 layout: post
 date: 2015-11-05 06:00:00
 title: "Respect the Other Players"
+summary: "People are too quick to dismiss competition.
+However, it's unlikely that your competitors are being run by idiots.
+Respecting your competitors will help you avoid being blindsighted by their moves."
 ---

 There are many articles these days about young startups raising tons of money.
 There is also an increasing number of articles about well-funded startups suddenly struggling or shutting down.
 Every time a new story comes out, there's a chorus of comments about how a failing company was doomed from the start, or how the VCs investing at huge valuations are dumb, or how the founders of a company don't know what they're doing.
 Sometimes these comments are accurate, but much of the time they're ill-informed.
 These comments also reveal two common biases: the tendency to underestimate others (and overestimate oneself), and the tendency to draw conclusions from present data without considering what data might be missing.
 These are dangerous biases -- especially when used by founders to hastily dismiss the quality of their competition.